Crystalwarrior/KFO-Server/README.md

 ### Updating

-* If you already have a version of tsuserver installed and wish to update to a new version, you can download the new version and then overwrite your previously existing files.
+* If you already have a version of TsuserverDR or tsuserver installed and wish to update to a new version, you can download the new version and then overwrite your previously existing files.
 Do note that you do not need to shut down your server before overwriting the files, but you must restart it from console in order for changes to take effect.

   - This process will not overwrite your server configurations inside the `config` folder, your existing logs inside the `logs` folder, or the user information inside the `storage` folder.
 However, it will overwrite other files including the Python files inside the `server` folder.
 Therefore, make sure to save backups of those files before overwriting in case you have modified them and wish to keep an archive of your changes.